 The Pastoral Care Ministry meets at 5:00 p.m. on the first Tuesday evening of each month.
-Volunteers and officers who serve on this ministry seek to provide and promote spiritual, emotional and tangible physical support to individuals and families throughout their lives in the church.
-Members of the ministry coordinate different areas of responsibility including accessibility; support groups (grief, cancer, Alzheimer’s, etc.); visitation to at-home members and those in the hospital; transportation and welcoming newborns.
+This ministry provides and promotes spiritual, emotional and tangible physical support to individuals and families throughout their lives in the church.
+Pastoral Care Ministries are divided into three primary areas: Routine Care (for vulnerable and in-transition members), Responsive Care (in times of crisis, illness, and events) and Capacity-Building (such as community education, volunteer equipping concerning physical, spiritual and mental health issues).
+Members of the ministry coordinate different areas of responsibility including accessibility; support groups; visitation to at-home members and those in the hospital; transportation and welcoming newborns.

 If you’re interested in serving on this ministry, please indicate your interest under “Pastoral Care Ministry” on your Time & Talents Covenant.

-This team explores ways to make our church more available to anyone who may have needs for special accessibility services.
-Responsibilities include checking the building for accessibility concerns and meeting with families or individuals to devise a plan for addressing special needs for involvement in worship, education, fellowship and service.
+This team explores ways to make our church more available to anyone who may need accessibility accommodations to fully engage in church gatherings.
+Responsibilities include reporting physical accessibility concerns and meeting with families or individuals to devise a plan for addressing special needs for involvement in worship, education, fellowship and service.
 This team also works to identify our strengths and weaknesses in regard to including persons with disabilities.
-Please select P00 on your Time & Talents Covenant.
+This team arranges general accommodations such as assistive listening technologies and ramps, as well as individualized plans such as responsive programming accommodations like ASL or Braille printing or a trained helper for certain children’s programming.
+Please select P08 on your Time & Talents Covenant.

 Friends to Persons with Disabilities

 Volunteers offer to help children or adults with disabilities attend worship or other church activities.
 Volunteers will be offered training by the church’s Accessibility Team to work with specific individuals.
-We are especially interested in person with experience in ASL or living with differing abilities.
-Please select P01 on your Time & Talents Covenant.
+Please select P09 on your Time & Talents Covenant.

 Hospital Visitation Team

-Volunteers visit hospitalized members and other persons related to the church once or twice a month in local hospitals.
-Volunteers choose a specific day of the month and a specific hospital for their visit.
+Volunteers visit hospitalized members once or twice a month in local hospitals and medical rehab facilities.
+Volunteers choose a specific day of the month and (sometimes) a specific hospital for their visit.
 Visitors are encouraged to keep church staff advised of the status and special needs, if any, of these hospitalized members after each scheduled visit.
-Volunteers are sent a calendar each month as a reminder of their visitation day(s).
-Volunteers are offered training.
-Please select P10 on your Time & Talents Covenant.
+Volunteers receive a calendar each month as a reminder of their visitation day(s).
+Volunteers receive a training booklet and call the Care and Concern Line on their assigned visitation dates to learn of needed visits.
+Please select P11 on your Time & Talents Covenant.

 Monday Pastoral Support Team